eth-sri/eth-sri.github.io/_blogposts/smoothens.md

 thumbnail: _thumbnails/smooth_ens.png
 usemathjax: true
 tldr: >
-    In this blogpost, we show that ensembles are particularly suitable base models for constructing certifiably robust classifiers via Randomized Smoothing (RS).
-We first motivate this result theoretically before sharing empirical results, showing that they obtain state-of-the-art results in multiple settings.
+    Ensembles are particularly suitable base models for constructing certifiably robust classifiers via Randomized Smoothing (RS).
+Here, we motivate this result theoretically and share empirical results, showing that they obtain state-of-the-art results in multiple settings.
 The key insight is that the reduced variance of ensembles over the perturbations introduced in RS leads to significantly more consistent classifications for a given input.
 This, in turn, leads to substantially increased certifiable radii for samples close to the decision boundary.
 excerpt: >
     We theoretically motivate why and show empirically that, ensembles are particularly suitable base models for Randomized Smoothing, due to the variance reduction across the perturbations introduced during Randomized Smoothing.
 keywords: randomized smoothing, certified robustness, ensembles